mark3labs/mcp-go/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this project, please send an email to the maintainers at [contact@mark3labs.com](mailto:contact@mark3labs.com).
+If you discover a security vulnerability within this project, please email the maintainers at [contact@mark3labs.com](mailto:contact@mark3labs.com).